Sunda Straits Crisis: Britain

-A preponderance of historians favour the story that though the Victorious had sailed through the Lombok Strait rather than the Sunda, Britain had come off easily the best through a show of force during the Sunda Straits Crisis.
+Though the Victorious had been forced to transit the Lombok Strait instead of the Sunda, most English-language historians suggest that Britain's show of force during the Sunda Straits Crisis was a political success.
 Numerous accounts, including Gregory Fremont-Barnes' History of Counterinsurgency, are content with a simplified version that Indonesia closed the Strait for one reason or another, and that the arrival of the task force assembled around the aging carrier had intimidated Sukarno into reopening it.
 A common argument is that the passage was an effective and daring show of force, and often ignores the Sunda Strait issue altogether.
 This was a sentiment shown by the crew of the Victorious herself, who during their passage through the Lombok Strait went to action stations at the sight of an Indonesian submarine and prepared to fire on it if there was any sign of hostility, and believed that the Indonesians thought it wiser to hold back in fear of their power.
 This was not a view that the British official reports sought to dissuade, depicting the result as a compromise concession by the Indonesians, who had in brinksmanship terms, 'blinked first' after British refusal to back down.
 The Foreign Office even went to the extremity of claiming that the Lombok Strait was just as convenient for passage as the Sunda Strait, despite its far greater distance from Singapore and Australia.
 At the very least, the subsequent Indonesian United Nations defeat and Abdul Rahman's agreement to avoid retaliation was a very positive result for Britain to take from the incident.

 Indonesia

-In contrast, historian Toh Boon Kwan argues at length the cause of the Indonesians, asserting that their claim to victory is equally as valid, if not more than that of the British.
-He states that British policy makers, in their relief at being let out of the spiral towards war, had forgotten that the Lombok Strait was militarily advantageous to Indonesia, as Indonesian warships could screen the task force easily from a nearby naval base.
-Symbolically, too, the forcing of ships of the vaunted Royal Navy to take the long way around their territory can be regarded as a major diplomatic success.
-Indonesian politicians gained strength from the Crisis, now believing that they could go toe-to-toe with 'Imperialists' and survive "brushes with danger."
+In contrast, historian Toh Boon Kwan argues that the Indonesians, rather than the British, were the primary beneficiaries of the crisis.
+He states that British policy makers, relieved at the opportunity to avoid a costly war, had failed to note that diverting the task force through the Lombok Strait was militarily advantageous to Indonesia, whose warships could screen the Victorious from a nearby naval base.
+Furthermore, forcing a capital ship of the vaunted Royal Navy to take a circuitous route through Indonesian waters proved a major diplomatic coup.
+Indonesian politicians gained confidence from the Crisis, now believing that they could go toe-to-toe with 'Imperialists' and survive "brushes with danger."
 This, acknowledged Toh, oddly contrasts with the defeatist views of the army, who were irritated at how close they had come to war, and who in any case carried out the policies of the Confrontation with little relish.
 It was the army, he asserts, that sent the peace initiatives to the Tunku in September.